israa-tageldin/NLP-Project/README.md

 ## How to Run

-Open the Colab notebook.
+Open the code IT9002_12010745.ipynb in Colab notebook.
-Run all cells sequentially from Task 1 to Task 6.
+Run all cells.
 Final predictions will be stored in the dataframe for analysis.

 ---